How to Effectively Create & Distribute Content that Enables the Pipeline

 • 3 Costly Reasons You Cannot Ignore Employee Satisfaction in 2023 (ROI, status quo)

-• Four SMB Businesses with Massive Return on Employee Retention Programs (big logo customers, FOMO, price)
+• 4 SMB Businesses with Massive Return on Employee Retention Programs (big logo clients, FOMO, price)

 • The New Era of Solving Employee Retention (status quo and in-house)